kevinlin1/deques/README.md

 - The sentinel nodes `front.prev` and `back.next` always reference null.
 If `size` is at least 1, `front.next` and `back.prev` reference the first and last regular nodes.
 - The nodes in your deque have consistent `next` and `prev` fields.
 If a node `curr` has a `curr.next`, we expect `curr.next.prev == curr`.

 > ✨ Write down what your `LinkedDeque` will look like on paper before writing code!
-The number of pictures drawn often correlates with the successfulness of an implementation.
+Drawing more pictures often leads to more successful implementations.
 Better yet, if you can find a willing partner, have them give some instructions while you attempt to draw everything out.
 Be sure to think carefully about what happens if the data structure starts empty, some items are added, all the items are removed, and then some items are added again.

 To assist in debugging, we've provided a `checkInvariants` method that returns null if and only if the above invariants are maintained (at the time the method is called), or a string describing the problem.
 One way to use this method is to add debugging print statements where you *hypothesize* a bug might be present.
 But it can be tedious editing code, moving the line around, and then running it again just to call `checkInvariants` at a different place.
 A better way is by [Using **Evaluate Expression** and **Watches** with IntelliJ](https://youtu.be/u5NSgMCkqOg).
 This allows you to pause the program at any point in time and call `checkInvariants()` or even visualize the `LinkedDeque` using the [jGRASP](https://plugins.jetbrains.com/plugin/12769-jgrasp) or [Java Visualizer](https://plugins.jetbrains.com/plugin/11512-java-visualizer) plugins.

 Lastly, if your first try goes badly, don't be afraid to scrap your code and start over.
-My solution adds only about 50 lines of code to `LinkedDeque.java`.
+My solution adds between 4 to 6 lines of code per method.

 ### ArrayListDeque